 Amazon wanted to create its own operating system for its tablets.
 Rather than starting from scratch, Amazon takes that Android AOSP code and modifies it to create “Fire OS.”

 But why doesn’t Amazon just use Google’s Android?
 Well, Amazon wants to control the entire experience.
 Rather than handing you off to Google Play for app purchases, video rentals, music downloads, and eBooks, Amazon wants you to use the Amazon Appstore, Prime Instant Videos, Amazon Music, and Amazon Kindle apps.
-That’s the point of the Amazon Fire tablet line, anyway — it’s an inexpensive window into Amazon’s services.
-Once you have the hardware, Amazon can try to convince you to spend more money.
+That’s the point of the Amazon Fire tablet line, anyway—it’s an inexpensive window into Amazon’s services.
+Once you have the hardware, you’re more likely to spend money on additional Amazon services and products.

 Google Play Services is Only for Google’s Android